 with Chili-Roasted Broccoli & Fresh Parsley

 Bowls are a go-to meal when we’re in the mood for creative lunch and dinner ideas.
 Why?
-It’s simple: everything’s better in a bowl!
-This quick, fresh rendition is a great way to meet your summer goals (including getting back outside more quickly!).
-You’ll top garlic, lemon, and parsley-scented Israeli couscous with quick-cooking garlicky shrimp, chili-roasted broccoli, and a rich drizzle of delicious lemon-butter sauce.
+It’s simple: everything’s better in a bowl, and we’re always on the hunt for the next great combination.
+This flavor-packed rendition features garlic, lemon, and parsley-scented Israeli couscous with quick-cooking garlicky shrimp, chili-roasted broccoli, and a rich drizzle of delicious lemon-butter sauce.
 One bite = totally bowled over.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.